 - What happens if I ignore a CCJ?

-Because one or more CCJs will affect what you could afford to pay on a mortgage, it could influence what lenders are willing to offer you.
-The older the CCJ, the less impact it will have, but if you have more than one, and they’re comparatively recent and still yet to be satisfied, then this will carry more weight in their decision.
+If you have more than one, and they’re comparatively recent and yet to be satisfied, this will carry more weight in their decision.
 As ever, if you have a sizeable deposit, then a lender is likely to be more flexible with their criteria.

-If you have paid off the debt, the creditor or their agent should send you a letter confirming the debt is cleared, and also contact the court to advise them you have satisfied the CCJ.
-However, as things take time to go through the system, this does not happen instantly, but you should request new copies of your credit reports from the three main credit reference agencies after a few weeks to confirm that the records have all been changed.
+If you have paid off the debt, the creditor or their agent should send you a letter confirming this.
+They should also contact the court to advise them you have satisfied the CCJ.
+This does not happen instantly, but you should request new copies of your credit reports.
+You confirm this through the three main credit reference agencies after a few weeks.

-If it is still not showing as ‘satisfied’, then you need to notify the court right away for advice – make sure you have a copy of the judgement details and proof of payments handy.
-They can provide you with a certificate of satisfaction for a small fee, which you can show to a prospective lender while your credit report details are updated.
+If it is still not showing as ‘satisfied’, then you need to notify the court right away for advice.
+Make sure you have a copy of the judgement details and proof of payments handy.
+They can provide you with a certificate of satisfaction for a small fee.
+You can show this to a prospective lender while your credit report details are updated.

 It is never wise to sweep financial problems under the carpet.
-Ignoring a CCJ means in the least it will stay on your record as unsatisfied for six years, and can lead to further action being taken against you, such as a visit from a bailiff or even a charge on your property.
+Ignoring a CCJ means in the least it will stay on your record as unsatisfied for six years.
+It can lead to action being taken such as a bailiff visit or a charge on your property.